-Top Eleven List - Things To Do To Enhance the Visibility of Nonhuman Animal Work
+Top 11 List —Things To Do To Enhance the Visibility of Nonhuman Animal Work

-Let's not hide our light under a bushel!
 We can promote our science and boost support for it if many of us do a little and some of us do a lot.
-Here is a Letterman-style "top eleven" list of things to do to raise awareness of our work, from simplest to most ambitious.
+Here is a Letterman-style "top 11" list of things to do to raise awareness of our work, from simplest to most ambitious.
 If some of the tougher nuts to crack don't appeal, then give 11-8 a try.